dsrvlabs/dsrvlabs.github.io/_posts/2019-09-27-monitoring_for_terra.md

 ## Start Grafana server

-Let's start Garafana using below command without configuration, because we will configure grafana using GUI later.
+You can start Garafana using below command without configuration, because we will configure grafana using GUI later.
 ```
 $ docker run -d --name=grafana-terra -p 3000:3000 grafana/grafana
 ```